KidDab420/apple-sentiment-nlp/README.md

 **Why VADER for opinion/ABSA scoring?** It is purpose-built for social-media text and gives a transparent, reproducible baseline.
 A fine-tuned BERT-ABSA model can replace the VADER scorer for higher accuracy.

-## 9. Support

-Maintainers: *<your group members / IDs>*.
-For coursework queries, contact the course instructors (see assignment cover page).